esbeneickhardt/15JavaScriptProjects/README.md

 * reviews
   Displays pretty reviews that one can iterate over
 * navbar
-  Creates a navigation bar that changes based on screen size
+  Creates a navigation bar that changes based on screen size, and can be toggled on/off
+* sidebar
+  TBD